brather1ng/RePoE/RePoE/docs/gems.md

 - `stored_uses`: Number of uses of the skill that can be stored.
 Each time the cooldown runs out, a use is stored.
 Up to this maximum.
 1 in most cases.
 This field is only set for spells with a cooldown.
-- `mana_multiplier`: Mana multiplier of the support gem.
+- `cost_multiplier`: Cost multiplier of the support gem.
 Only set for support gems.
-- `mana_cost`: Mana cost required to cast the skill.
+- `costs`: Array of objects containing the costs required to cast the skill.
 Only set for active skills.
-- `mana_reservation_override`: Set mana cost of supported skill to mana reservation of this amount (in percent).
-Only set for Blasphemy.
+  The keys are the spent resource (see `cost_types.json` for possible values) and the values the resource value.
+- `reservations`: Arrays of objects containing the reservations made when casting the skill.
+  Possible keys: `(mana|life)_(percent|flat)`.
+The values are the flat or percentage reservation values.
 - `damage_effectiveness`: Damage effectiveness of the skill.
 Only set when not 0.
   Acts as a multiplier on added damage from support gems and other sources.
   Given as percentage with 0 = 100%.